Holland, 1945: Releases

-The original version of the track was released as the sixth track to the band's second and final studio album, In the Aeroplane Over the Sea, on the 10th of February, 1998.
+The original version of the track was released as the sixth track to the band's second and final studio album, In the Aeroplane Over the Sea, on February 10, 1998.
 The single version of "Holland, 1945" was released in October 1998 on the Blue Rose Record Company label.
-It was the second single released by the band, and was the band's last official release before a decade-long hiatus and their subsequent reunion in 2011.
+It was the second single released by the band, and was the band's last release before a decade-long hiatus and their subsequent reunion in 2011.
 Orange Twin Records released some un-numbered versions through its website.
 A rare promo CD was released on October 19, 1998.

 The single contains the B-side track "Engine", which was recorded live in Piccadilly Circus tube station.
 In 2011, the single was re-issued as a 7" picture disc with a fold-out poster and a different live version of "Engine".